PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Training and Experimental Setup

 \subsubsection{Domain randomization}

-To support sim-to-real transfer, domain randomization is applied to the robot's physical properties (e.g., mass, friction, and restitution).
+To support Sim2Real transfer, domain randomization is applied to the robot's physical properties (e.g., mass, friction, and restitution).
 Also, noise and delays are injected into all perception signals, with noise levels matched to the magnitude of real-world sensing errors.